Encoding

 Split Swaps

-There are no tokens that are unconnected
+No tokens are unconnected

-Each split amount is small than 1 (100%) and larger or equal to 0 (0%)
+Each split amount is smaller than 1 (100%) and at least 0 (0%)

 For each set of splits, set the split for the last swap to 0.
 This tells the router to send all tokens not assigned to the previous splits in the set (i.e., the remainder) to this pool.